vaishnaviupadhyayy/ai_recommendation_system/README.md

 ## Sample Output

  Welcome to your AI Career Guide!
 Answer a few questions and get career suggestions tailored for you.

 ===== MENU =====

-View Career Options
+1. View Career Options
-Get Career Recommendations
+2. Get Career Recommendations
-Exit
+3. Exit
 Enter choice: 2
 Rate yourself honestly (1 = low, 10 = high)

-Logical Thinking: 9
+Logical Thinking: 7
-Creativity: 7
+Creativity: 9
-Management Skills: 6
+Management Skills: 8

 Here are some careers that match your profile:

-AI Engineer
+1 .
+Entrepreneur
-Software Developer
+2 .
+Digital Marketer
-DevOps Engineer
+3 .
+Product Manager

  Best Fit For You:

-AI Engineer
+Entrepreneur

  Why this suits you:

-Because you have strong logical thinking.
+- Because you are highly creative and you have good leadership and management skills.

  You may also explore:

-Software Developer
+- Digital Marketer
-DevOps Engineer
+- Product Manager

  You may find these challenging (for now):

-Content Creator
+- Cloud Engineer
-UI/UX Designer
+- Cybersecurity Analyst

  Tip:
 Skills can always be improved.
 Don't limit yourself — explore and grow!

 ---